Yap Catholic High School

-As a relatively young university preparatory school, a large percentage of YCHS alumni are currently studying in universities either within in the FSM or overseas.
-Countries where the alumni are currently studying include the FSM, Japan, the United States including its Pacific territory of Guam, and the Philippines.
+As a relatively young university preparatory school, a large percentage of YCHS alumni are currently studying in universities either within the FSM or overseas.
+Countries where the alumni are currently studying include the FSM, Palau, Fiji, Japan, the United States including its Pacific territory of Guam, and the Philippines.

+In summer 2023, the library collection of the Micronesian Seminar was moved from Xavier High School in Chuuk to its new home in a dedicated building at the YCHS campus.

 Academic curriculum

 As a university preparatory school, YCHS had developed an academic curriculum that is able to equip its students for university entrance and career as well as prepare students in terms of their spiritual formation in the Catholic faith.
-For four years, all students are required to take courses in the Catholic religion, mathematics, science, English language arts, social studies andliterature.
+For four years, all students are required to take courses in the Catholic religion, mathematics, science, English language arts, social studies and literature.

 Additional courses also offered at YCHS include supplemental math review, algebra review, silent reading, physical education, art, student skill building, computer literacy, health, SAT preparation and college counseling.

 Students at YCHS take the SAT offered by the College Board as the university entrance examination of choice.

 Finances

-The YCHS monthly tuition rate is $70 with the full-year tuition rate, which includes the Summer Session tuition, as $700.
+The YCHS monthly tuition rate was $70 with the full-year tuition rate, which included the Summer Session tuition, as $700.
 However, YCHS does offer financial assistance options to students and families in need.